Rubato officer’s chinos: Review

 I've come to really like these Rubato chinos, but it’s worth saying from the outset that they're not the originals.

 I had them narrowed after a few weeks, as I found the leg too wide.
-The change was mostly in the thigh, which went from 33.5cm to 32cm.
-The hem was narrowed too, but only from 20.5cm to 20cm.
+In the thigh it went from 33.5cm to 32cm, and in the hem from 22.5cm to 20cm.

 The result, I think, is certainly something that is not slim, but not noticeably wide either.
 Of course, these things vary between people and over time too, but right now it feels like a good, contemporary line.